Ebixa (Memantine Hydrochloride)

 Who Should Not Take Ebixa

-Do not use Ebixa if you are allergic or hypersensitive to memantine hydrochloride or any of the ingredients.
-Do not use if you have a seizure disorder or any history of seizures (fits or epilepsy).
-Do not give Ebixa to a child or adolescent under 18 years old.
+Do not take Ebixa if you are allergic to memantine or any of its ingredients, or if you have a history of seizures.

 Medical Conditions to Discuss